 This makes London City Airport one of the most accessible airports for travellers coming from this part of the UK.
 London City Airport is also on the Docklands Light Rail (DLR) line which links to the London Underground.
 This makes it easy to get to from train stations in central London to London City Airport.
 From Stratford International, London Waterloo or London Bridge, take the Jubilee train to Canning Town, where you can take the DLR direct to London City Airport.

 The DLR from Canning Town to London City Airport takes 6 minutes and operates from around 5:30 a.m. to around 12:15 a.m.
 Monday to Saturday.
 On Sunday, the train runs at reduced times, from around 7:00 a.m. to just after 11:15 p.m.
 Trains depart every 4 to 10 minutes.
-Tickets for these journeys cost up to £3.30 with an Oyster travel card and £4.90 without one.
+Tickets cost £1.90 in peak time or £1.80 off-peak.

 If you have an early flight, there’s a Travelodge hotel only 10 minutes’ walk from London City Airport DLR station.

 London City Airport services over 4 million passengers a year, making it one of the largest airports in the UK.
-It therefore has a variety of places to eat, drink and shop.
+Therefore, it has a variety of places to eat, drink and shop.
 On entering the airport terminal, you’ll see the check-in desks on your left, including some self-check-in terminals.
 After that, you’ll need to go upstairs to get to the security gates.

-After security, there’s an Aelia Duty Free with a selection of spirits, confectionary and other products.
+After security, there’s an Aelia Duty-Free with a selection of spirits, confectionery and other products.
 If you’re hungry or thirsty, you’ll find a Caffe Nero, Pilots Bar & Kitchen, Pret a Manger, and other restaurants, bars and coffee shops.
 For shopping, there’s also a WHSmith, WHSmith Book Shop, Boots, Dixons Travel and Ladurée.

 If you’re planning a holiday in Europe, then why not take the train for a memorable experience?
 You can use Trainline to book cheap fares to major European cities such as Paris, Amsterdam, Madrid, Brussels, Barcelona and Rome.